 The key thing is to be honest, and to make sure that kids don’t get lazy in any way and fall back on any potential for an inheritance.
 Easier said than done, perhaps.
 We’ll see, many years from now:)

 Not everyone would agree with my philosophy.
 Many would advocate exactly equal division regardless of need, or some other philosophy.
+You can always check out estate planning items for further information on how to do things exactly the way you want to.

 My Questions for You: